-This was the month during which the Newfoundland Military Service Act (conscription) came into effect.
-From May 11 through to the end of the War the Department of Militia called a total of 1,470 men into active service.
+\\This was the month during which the Newfoundland Military Service Act (conscription) came into effect.
+From May 11 through until the end of the Great War, the (Newfoundland) Department of Militia called a total of 1,470 men into service.
+However, there appears to be nothing among Private Vail's papers to suggest that he had been one of those conscripted.